Tommy-White/wyjs/README.md

 # wyjs

-a set of modern JavaScript utility libraries.
+🖋A set of modern JavaScript utility libraries, more sematic, functional like.